Leptogenesis in a Left-Right Symmetric Model with double seesaw: Leptogenesis

 Particularly for our framework, there is an additional contribution to the number density of $N_R$ coming from the decay of $S_L$ neutrinos from the second Yukawa term in Eq.~(\ref{eq:lg1}).
 Although as the mass scale of $S_L$ is higher than the mass of $N_1$ so, these interactions do not play a significant role in producing the lepton asymmetry but only alter the abundance of $N_1$.
 This leaves the decay of $N_1$ quite significant for the process of leptogenesis.
 The first Yukawa term in Eq.~(\ref{eq:lg1}) with complex $Y_D$ values provides the necessary net asymmetry in the production of active neutrinos and leptons.

-The initial number density of RHNs, the contribution of processes that lead to a washout of created asymmetry, and various other scatterings of $N_1$ all play an essential role in deciding the final cosmological abundance of $N_1$ and other leptons.
-Mathematically, such a dynamic interplay is dealt with by solving the coupled Boltzmann equations for all these particles.
-The SM lepton asymmetry is transferred into baryon asymmetry via the well astonished electroweak sphalerons.
+The initial number density of RH neutrinos, the contribution of processes that lead to a washout of created asymmetry, and various other scatterings of $N_1$ all play an essential role in deciding the final cosmological abundance of $N_1$ and other leptons.
+Mathematically, such a dynamic interplay is dealt with by solving the coupled Boltzmann equations (BEs) for all these particles.
+The SM lepton asymmetry is transferred into baryon asymmetry via the well established electroweak sphalerons.
 The symmetric baryon component is almost entirely wiped out by hadronic annihilations, and only the asymmetric component survives.

 The final baryon asymmetry can be accounted from the result of a competition between the production and washout processes.
 These processes in themselves usually encompass the decay and inverse decay of $N_1$ and the off-shell $\Delta L=0$ and $\Delta L=2$ scatterings~\cite{Luty:1992un,Plumacher:1996kc}, given no degeneracy in the mass hierarchy of heavy neutrinos, like in the case of resonant leptogenesis.
-Now we present the most general structure of coupled Boltzmann equations required for our analysis, neglecting the contributions of $S_L$, $N_2$ and $N_3$ decays for the abovementioned reasons.
+Now we present the most general structure of coupled BEs required for our analysis, neglecting the contributions of $S_L$, $N_2$ and $N_3$ decays for the abovementioned reasons.
 These equations are flavor singular and are in direct comparison with the results of~\cite{Frere:2008ct,Deppisch:2010fr}.